Sherron Dorsey-Walker

-Sherron Dorsey-Walker (born March 16, 1993) is an American professional basketball coach and former player who is a coaching associate for the Texas Legends, of the NBA G League and are affiliated with the Dallas Mavericks.
+Sherron Dorsey-Walker (born March 16, 1993) is an American professional basketball coach and former professional player who coached lastly for the Texas Legends, of the NBA G League and are affiliated with the Dallas Mavericks.
 He played college basketball for the Iowa State Cyclones and Oakland Golden Grizzlies.
 During his 8 year career in Europe, he played professionally in three countries: The Netherlands (BNXT League), Poland (PLK), and Turkey (TBL).

 High school career

 Dorsey-Walker played basketball at Pershing High School in Detroit, Michigan.
 Three-year starter for Detroit Pershing.
 Garnered all-state first team honors as a senior, averaging 17.0 points, 6.7 rebounds and 3.4 assists per game in his final season.
 Named all-state honorable mention in sophomore and junior seasons.
 Helped team win a state title in his freshman season, playing alongside former MSU great and McDonalds All-American Keith Appling.
 Dorsey-Walker played with a list of Pershing standout including Kay Felder, Derrick Nix, Martez Walker, and Juwan Howard Jr. June 2012, Dorsey-Walker graduated as Pershing High School Class Valedictorian.